Psychology and Sociology - Theological Research Institute

-Upon successful completion of the learning experience, students will be able to explain and distinguish among the major theoretical approaches utilized in psychology; demonstrate an understanding of the history of psychology as it relates to the natural sciences, social sciences, and applied disciplines; understand the history of psychology as it relates to the evolution of methods of research and inquiry as well as theoretical conflicts; and explore the nature of scientific progress, as discussed by philosophers, historians, and sociologists of science.
+Upon successful completion of the learning experience, students will be able to: explain and distinguish among the major theoretical approaches utilized in psychology; discuss the history of psychology as it relates to the natural sciences, social sciences, and applied disciplines; outline the history of psychology as it relates to the evolution of methods of research and inquiry as well as theoretical conflicts; and explore the nature of scientific progress, as discussed by philosophers, historians, and sociologists of science.

-This course introduces the study of the nature and purpose of philosophical reflection.
-The course emphasizes questions related to history and systems, reviews historical antecedents of contemporary psychology, and explores the critical analysis of selected psychological theories and the application of these theories in contemporary psychology.
+This course introduces the study of the nature and purpose of philosophical reflection and emphasizes questions related to history and systems, reviews historical antecedents of contemporary psychology, and explores the critical analysis of selected psychological theories and the application of these theories in contemporary psychology.

 August 2021 – Present.

-Upon successful completion of the learning experience, students will be able to: demonstrate understanding of the terminology used in psychology; identify research models and relate the findings of research to life situations; demonstrate understanding of the different theoretical approaches to psychology and be able to articulate the different assumptions behind them; apply psychology practically to problems confronting individuals in society; use psychological techniques to explain various aspects of human cognition and behavior; and demonstrate understanding of the workings of their own consciousness, behavior, and interpersonal relationships.
+Upon successful completion of the learning experience, students will be able to: define terminology used in psychology; identify research models and relate the findings of research to life situations; discuss different theoretical approaches to psychology and articulate the different assumptions behind them; apply psychology practically to problems confronting individuals in society; use psychological techniques to explain various aspects of human cognition and behavior; and explain workings of their own consciousness, behavior, and interpersonal relationships.

-This course will introduce the fundamental principles of psychology and major subjects of psychological inquiry.
-It has been designed to not only provide the tools necessary for the study of psychology, but to present a sampling of the major areas of psychology research.
+This course introduces the fundamental principles of psychology and major subjects of psychological inquiry and focuses on necessary aspects to study psychology and presents a sampling of the major areas of psychology research.
 The course begins with a short overview of how psychology developed as an academic discipline and an introduction to a number of the principal methodologies most commonly deployed in its study.